Spin Records (Australian label): History

 In 1966, Spin played a pivotal role in the Bee Gees story, issuing the group's final batch of Australian singles, including their first major Australian hit, "Spicks and Specks", released in September that year.
 It was one of Spin's most successful singles, spending 19 weeks in the Sydney charts, where it peaked at #3.
-It went to #1 in other cities including Melbourne, and reached #1 on the newly-established national Top 40 in Go-Set magazine, which also named it "Best Record of the Year".
+It went to #1 in other cities including Melbourne, and reached #1 on the newly established national Top 40 in Go-Set magazine, which also named it "Best Record of the Year".

 The Bee Gees had originally signed to Festival's subsidiary Leedon Records, established by promoter Lee Gordon in the 1950s, and which Festival had acquired after Gordon's untimely death.
 According to Bee Gees historian Joseph Brennan, Festival was on the verge of dropping The Bee Gees from Leedon in late 1965, after eleven successive chart failures, although the band, and their manager and father Hugh Gibb, felt that much of the blame lay with Festival itself, and that the company had done little to promote their recordings.
 (It is notable that several other Australian performers had scored local hits with songs written by the Gibb brothers during the same period.)
 Hugh Gibb also questioned the legality of the boys' contract—they were all under 18 when they signed with Leedon—but Festival managing director Fred Marks negotiated a compromise, agreeing to release the trio from their Leedon contract on condition that they transfer to the Spin label.
 It was at that point that Nat Kipner briefly took over from Hugh Gibb as the Bee gees' manager, until they moved back to the UK at the start of 1967, when they signed a new management contract with Robert Stigwood and the NEMS organisation.

 Once signed to Spin, Nat Kipner's support and guidance proved invaluable to The Bee Gees' career, as did the production skills and support of independent producer and studio owner Ossie Byrne.
 Over several months during mid-1966, Byrne gave the Gibb brothers virtually unlimited time in his St Clair Studio in Hurstville, Sydney and the Gibbs have acknowledged that Byrne's generosity and guidance were crucial in enabling them to find their feet as studio artists.

 Despite Festival's earlier misgivings, the deal proved lucrative for both Spin and Festival.
-After they arrived in Britain, The Bee Gees signed with Stigwood's RSO Records (distributed by Polydor) for the UK, and Atlantic Records in the USA, but Spin (and therefore Festival) retained the exclusive rights to distribute The Bee Gees' recordings in Australia for the better part of a decade.
+After they arrived in Britain, The Bee Gees signed with Stigwood's RSO Records (distributed by Polydor) for the UK, and Atlantic Records in the US, but Spin (and therefore Festival) retained the exclusive rights to distribute The Bee Gees' recordings in Australia for the better part of a decade.
 The first Bee Gees single released under that arrangement was their international breakthrough hit "New York Mining Disaster 1941" (1967).